Menu

 Free school meals are currently available to children whose parents are in receipt of one or more of the following benefits:

-• support under part VI of the immigration and asylum act 1999
+• support under part six of the Immigration and Asylum Act 1999

-• guarantee element of state pension credit.
+• the guarantee element of Pension Credit

 Children who receive income support or income based jobseeker's allowance in their own right are also entitled to free school meals.